IDMNYU/DM1123-VFS-FA15-DUFF/dm1123_vfs_end_of_semester_deliverables.md

 ## LETTER TO NEXT COHORT

 *As a pdf, direct message to deangela on Slack.*
+* Please name your file as firstnameinitiallastname_vfs_fa15_letter.pdf (i.e. dduff_vfs_fa15_letter.pdf)
+* Also make sure that you  have a header within the actual document.  i.e. Your Name / Fall 2015 /  Visual Foundation Studio / Letter to Next Cohort.

 Write a letter to the next class giving them advice on how to reach their learning goals and get value out of this course.